personal finance | october 15, 2024

 A budget should also include a plan to reduce any debt.
 T. Rowe Price research shows that debt is a key driver of financial stress and often derails long-term savings goals.1 First, make the minimum monthly payments on all your debt.
 Then target high-interest debt, like credit card balances.
 You may need to make short-term adjustments to your savings and spending plans while you take care of existing balances.

 When it comes to financial fitness, one of the most important steps you can take is creating an emergency fund.
 Set aside cash in an emergency fund so that you can deal with life’s unexpected events without derailing your budget or long-term savings strategy.
-T. Rowe Price’s 2022 Retirement Saving & Spending1 survey found that 49% of surveyed 401(k) savers contributed to an emergency fund during the past 12 months, up from 45% in 2021.
+T. Rowe Price’s 2023 Retirement Savings & Spending1 survey found that about half (49%) of surveyed 401(k) savers stated that saving for emergencies was a major objective.

 While investing can be a powerful way to potentially grow your savings, you will want to consider keeping your emergency fund in a savings, checking, or money market account.
 These accounts can offer you lower-risk investing and easy access to these funds when needed.
 If you need to use your emergency savings, make sure you work on replenishing your fund afterward.